YMa-lab/CARD/docs/documentation/04_CARD_Example.md

 10x13 4.898859e-06
 ```
 ### 3. Visualize the cell type proportion
 First, we jointly visualize the cell type proportion matrix through scatterpie plot.
 Note that here because the number of spots is relatively small, so jointly visualize the cell type proportion matrix in the scatterpie plot format is duable.
-We do not recommend visualize this plot when the number of spots is > 500.
+We do not recommend users to visualize this plot when the number of spots is > 500.
 Instead, we recommend users to visualize the proportion directly, i.e., using the function CARD.visualize.prop().
 Details of using this function see the next example.
 ```r
 ## set the colors.
 Here, I just use the colors in the manuscript, if the color is not provided, the function will use default color in the package.
 colors = c("#FFD92F","#4DAF4A","#FCCDE5","#D9D9D9","#377EB8","#7FC97F","#BEAED4",